 Being that I love cake and Halloween enough to get a Halloween 3D skull cake pan as a birthday gift, it’s a bit odd my first thought on seeing said pan was not, “that is going to make an awesome cake.”
-It was actually “OMG I have to make a meat head!”
+It was actually “OMG, I have to make a meat head!”
 You see a few years back I saw this quite cool recipe from Not Martha on making a realistic meatloaf hand, and that recipe really stuck with me I guess, because it overrode cake.
-Anyway, chances are you don’t give two sprinkles why I decided to make a meatloaf head, you just want to know how I did it, so let’s get to that.
+Anyway, chances are you don’t give two sprinkles why I decided to make a Halloween meatloaf head, you just want to know how to make one, so let’s get to that.

-Next prepare about 4 lbs of meat loaf.
+Next, prepare about 4 lbs of meatloaf.
 I say about 4 lbs, because I purchased a 5 lb log to prep this beast then realized I didn’t thaw any meat for dinner.
 I pinched off about a lb to make some tacos leaving an approximate amount.
-The meatloaf recipe you use is also irrelevant—I mean everybody has their favorite mix, and the recipe will not affect the meat head in the slightest.
+The meatloaf recipe you use is also irrelevant—I mean everybody has their favorite mix, and the recipe will not affect the Halloween meatloaf head in the slightest.
 My own included a hand full of chopped mushrooms, 2 small onions, bread heels soaked in milk, spices to delicious, and some egg.

-Let this simmer while you cut some mozzarella cubes and thin slices.
+Let your sauce simmer while you cut some mozzarella cubes and thin slices.

 When finished, pack the vast majority of your meatloaf into the pan leaving a hallow compartment in each side for the mozzarella cubes and some sauce.
 Here’s a photo example of how to do that, if you’re a visual learner.